Protecting Lone Working NHS Staff

 Lone Working in the NHS

-An increasing number of NHS staff work alone or complete high-risk tasks for parts or all of their day.
+There are an increasing number of NHS lone workers, including those who work alone to complete high-risk tasks for parts or all of their day.
 They may be required to see patients in their home; patrol clinical environments; respond to calls out-of-hours; transport patients for appointments and facilitate and manage waiting rooms.

 Read our guide outlining responsibilities that employers and employees in the NHS have in the context of protecting lone workers.